Opinion: DFL playing a risky game ignoring fan groups | DW | 23.04.2020

-While many are still struggling to come to terms with coronavirus, professional football in Germany is set to resume behind closed doors.
+While many are still struggling to come to terms with coronavirus, professional football in Germany is still persuing a restart.
 This proves how detached the sport is from society, argues DW’s Felix Tamsut.

 "König Fussball rules the world," goes a song recorded by West Germany's 1974 World Cup squad.
 The term "König Fussball" (King Football) is still part of the German lexicon to this day.
 It describes how, in Germany, football is the most important thing.
 When the Bundesliga is on, it's the only thing that matters.